 If your application is successful you will be told the exact fee and how to pay it.
 Payments can be broken down into 12 monthly instalments.

-It is in the public interest that we process your application before it can be granted.
-If you have not heard from us within the 28 days please contact us to check the status of your application.
+- if you have not heard from us within 28 days please contact us to check the status of your application

 Consents are renewed each year on 1 April.
 Reminders are sent in February/March.
 Renewal is not guaranteed.